ObsidianWitch/eduinfoy080a2/report/notes.md

 * The UI layer would gain in clarity by using a template engine (e.g. something similar to twig for php, mustache.java, apache velocity)

+* SQL queries are written directly in Strings, a SQLQueryBuilder and a directory could be created to be able to reuse parts of queries

+* the data is coupled with the operations which are used on it, each time we add a database or a new format, we need to add a *asSomething()* method.
+A visitor pattern could be used.

+* ExpensiveSubscription, CheapSubscription and FreeSubscription are the same thing under the hood.
+They could be grouped as a Subscription with a field specifying which type of subscription it is (expensive, cheap or free).
+It would then be easier to add new types of subscription.

 # Miscellaneous